thanhnha121/textarea-mask/README.md

 # Textarea Mask
-Highlight attributes / tags which was put in your textarea!
+Highlight attributes / tags which was put in your textarea.

 Attributes / tags suggestions with filter.